 If events occurring all over the globe feel especially overwhelming and stressful right now, you’re not alone.
-On March 11, the World Health Organization (WHO) officially characterized the spread of the COVID-19 viral disease (coronavirus) as a pandemic.
-Fears related to the spread of the novel coronavirus are impacting Americans’ mental health.
+Even months after the World Health Organization (WHO) officially characterized the spread of the COVID-19 viral disease (coronavirus) as a pandemic, fears related to the spread of the novel coronavirus continue to impact Americans’ mental health.
 Vaile Wright, director of clinical research and quality at the American Psychological Association, told STAT, “We are seeing increasing levels of anxiety [in the U.S.] over a relatively short period of time.”

 Here is everything you need to know about the effect of stress on your body, how it takes a toll on your body’s balance, and the wellness practices that can help you get back in balance.